 Michael and Léonie have helped thousands of people to overcome, mitigate and manage a range of common, and not so common back, neck and associated problems.
 They have a particular interest in problem-solving in workplace environments, with musicians and with sportspeople.

-Michael Stenning is the current Chairman of the Australian Society of Teachers of the Alexander Technique.
+Michael Stenning is a past Chairman of the Australian Society of Teachers of the Alexander Technique.

 A path together